NicolaLampis/Nicola_online_CV/README.md

 This project was developed using the GitPod IDE, committed to git and pushed to GitHub.

-To deploy this page to GitHub Pages, first go to the GitHub repository.
+> - To deploy this page to GitHub Pages, first I wnet to the GitHub repository.

-Go to 'GitHub Pages' section.
+> - Under the 'Settings section', scrolled down to GitHub 'Pages' section.

-Under 'Source' select 'Branch Master' and the page is automatically refreshed, the website is deployed.
+> - Under the 'Source' drop-down, the 'Master branch' was selected.
+The page was automatically refreshed and the website deployed.
+> - The code can be run locally through clone or download.
+> - Open the repository, click on the green 'Code' button and select either 'clone or download'.
+> - The Clone option provides a url, which you can use on your desktop IDE.
+> - The Download ZIP option download a ZIP file you can use on your local machine.

 [You can run the site here](https://nicolalampis.github.io/Nicola_online_CV/)